azmolmiah/salafi-directory/readme.md

 Backend API for Salafi Directory application, which is a Salafi source only, directory website.
 Intended to provide a central point of resource from Salafi marakiz only.

 - Salafi only resources
-- Scholars infos
+- Scholar's infos
 - Student's of knowledge infos
-- Markaz locations
 - Classes or conference platform/time's/locations
-- Markaz websites
+- Markaz infos
-- Store locations
+- Store infos
-- Hajj/Ummrah markaz details
+- Hajj/Ummrah organisations infos
-- Charity marakaz details
+- Charity organisations infos
 - Browser notifcation's

 ## Intended usage of API externally

 > If this API is to be used on a external website, you will need permission for access to API end point's.
 You will only be able to request information, which is publicly available on our website. salafidirectory.com

-- Publisher: Make account for one markaz each, create, read, update and delete the following...
+- Publisher: Make account for one organisation each, create, read, update and delete the following...

-  - One account each markaz
+  - One account each organisation
   - Multiple admin's for management
-  - All markaz data
+  - All organisation data

 - Admin: create, read, update and delete the following...